Handling Hospital Negligence Claims

 Hospital negligence is serious because it can cause severe harm in a patient’s health and well-being.

 Types of Hospital Negligence

 There are multiple ways for the hospital to cause preventable harm to a patient.
 Some of the more common cases are:

-- Wrong dosage or wrong diagnosis that led to the deterioration of condition
+- Incorrect medication dosage that led to the deterioration of a patient’s condition

 - Wrong diagnosis

 - Incorrect reading of a lab test result

 - Inattention to patient

 - Poor documentation and maintenance of medical records

 How to Pursue A Case of Hospital Negligence